 - Try 1/2 yogurt, 1/2 mayo for a lighter dressing

-No directions needed for this quick dinner.
-The tuna pasta salad recipe is kid-approved and tested frequently by my niece and nephew.
+No directions are needed for this quick dinner.
+The tuna pasta salad recipe is kid-approved and has been tested frequently by my niece and nephew.